lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

 Stretching the PEG molecule
 ===========================

+..  container:: justify

    Here, a constant forcing is applied to the two ends of the PEG molecule until it stretches.
 Create a new folder next to the 3 previously created folders, call it pullonPEG/ and create a new input file in it called input.lammps.
    First, let us create a variable containing the magnitude of the force we are going to apply.
 The force magnitude is chosen to be large enough to overcome the thermal agitation and the entropic contribution from both water and PEG molecules (it was chosen by trial and error).
 Copy in the input file:

 ..  code-block:: bash
    :caption: *to be copied in pullonPEG/input.lammps*

    variable f0 equal 5 # kcal/mol/A # 1 kcal/mol/A = 67.2 pN

+..  container:: justify

    Then, as previouly, copy:

 ..  code-block:: bash
    :caption: *to be copied in pullonPEG/input.lammps*